evgesoch/gofwc/README.md

 # gofwc (Go Web Frameworks Comparison)

-This is the repository that contains the code for my Master's Thesis in University of Macedonia with title **"Distributed Computing in Go: Comparison of Web Application Frameworks"**
+This is the repository that contains the code for my Master's Thesis in University of Macedonia with title **"Distributed Computing in Go: Comparative Analysis of Web Application Frameworks"**

 ## Setup
 In order to run the code provided, you should have installed at least the version ```go1.12``` of the [Go language](https://golang.org/dl) in your computer.